ibbles/LearningCMake/README.md

 ```

 where `<property>` is one of `include_directories`, `compile_features`,
-`compile_options`, or `link_libraries`, and `<item>` is the include director,
+`compile_options`, or `link_libraries`, and `<item>` is the include directory,
 compiler feature, compiler option, or link library we wish to add to the target.

 Unfortunately, the install configuration doesn't follow this template and is a
 bit more complicated.
 There are four pieces of information we must provide.
 The
 first is the directory that the binaries that the target produces should be
-installed.
+installed to.
 The second is the export group that the target should be part of.
-The
-third is the `my_Config.cmake` file that the export group should be written to,
+The third is the `my_Config.cmake` file that the export group should be written
-and lastly is any other files or directories that should be installed.
+to, and lastly is any other files or directories that should be installed.

 The first two, binaries directory and export group, are specified using the same
 CMake command.

 ```
+install(
-install(TARGETS <target>
+    TARGETS <target>
     EXPORT <export group>
     RUNTIME DESTINATION <path>
     LIBRARY DESTINATION <path>